Non Finito [2014]

 ENGLISH TEXT

-For the first series on unfinished constructions, Non Finito, Amélie Labourdette chose Spain, a country affected by the collapse of the real estate bubble.
-This photographic series envisions an “archaeology of the present” marked by ideological, political, and economic upheavals.
-Within it, she explores the notion of incompletion, of “non finito,” initiated by Michelangelo, as the potential for a “becoming-other.”
-Situated between documentary and fiction, this project reveals landscapes marked by unfinished constructions, concrete skeletons suspended in an in-between, indeterminate state.
+For the first series on unfinished constructions, Non Finito, Amélie Labourdette chose Spain, a country affected by the collapse of the real-estate bubble.
+This photographic series imagines an “archaeology of the present” affected by ideological, political, and economic upheavals.
+Within it, she explores the notion of unfinishedness, of “non finito” initiated by Michelangelo, as the potential for a “becoming-other.”
+Between documentary and fiction, this project reveals landscapes marked by unfinished constructions, concrete skeletons suspended in an in-between, undefined state.

-By questioning the possible shift in the identity of forms and their perception through photography, Amélie Labourdette turned to the notion of non finito.
-This reflection gave rise to the eponymous series realized in Spain, and subsequently to Empire of Dust in southern Italy.
-The concept of non finito, literally “unfinished” and interpreted artistically as an “aesthetics of incompletion,” refers to sculptures left incomplete by the artist, whether intentionally or not.
-Incompletion presents the work in an interrupted form, as a stage within the creative process and as the condition of an “open work,” of “works to come.”
-This aesthetic is intrinsically linked to definitions of modernity that valorize the spectator’s perception in the construction of the work: “it is the gaze of the spectator that makes the work.”
+By questioning the possible shifting of the identity of forms and of their perceptions through photography, Amélie Labourdette became interested in the notion of non finito.
+This reflection gave rise to the eponymous series produced in Spain, and then to Empire of Dust in southern Italy.
+The concept of “non finito,” literally “unfinished” and interpreted artistically as an “aesthetics of unfinishedness,” designates sculptures left unfinished by the artist, whether deliberately or not.
+Unfinishedness presents the work in an interrupted form, as a stage in the creative process and as the condition of an “open work,” of “works to come.”
+This aesthetic is intrinsically linked to definitions of modernity that valorize the spectator’s perception in the construction of the work: “it is the viewer’s gaze that makes the work.”

-Through this photographic series, by initiating a conversion of the spectator’s gaze, Amélie Labourdette interrogates the possible shift in the identity of these singular forms, conferring upon them a surreal dimension and enabling them to access a plastic dimension, a becoming-sculpture.
-This photographic work resides in the passage from one register to another within a single image, in the balance between the image as “document” and the image as “fiction,” where different possible realities coexist.
+Through this photographic series, by initiating a conversion of the viewer’s gaze, Amélie Labourdette questions the possible shifting of the identity of these singular forms, conferring upon them a surreal dimension and enabling them to accede to a plastic dimension, a becoming-sculpture.
+This photographic work resides in the passage from one register to another within a single image, in the balance between image as “document” and image as “fiction,” where different possible realities coexist.